santiagorodriguez24/node-postgres-sequelize-to-do/README.md

 ### Run a local server

 Since this code is implemented using ES6 syntax we use Babel to translate it to ES5 code.
-Babel takes a js file, converts the code in it, and outputs into a new file..

-In order to get The built version of this project run on root directory the next command:
+In order to get the built version of this project run on root directory the next command:

 ```bash
 npm run build